SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-integration.md

 Once the device retrieved the credentials, it needs to store them locally for further connections.

-To establish a connection you need to configure the following parameters:
+To establish a connection you must configure the following parameters:

 - Host: &lt;your&#95;cumulocity_url>
 - User: &lt;tenantID>/&lt;username> (user alias is not supported)